anthonytedja/takeout/README.md

 # takeout

-takout is an applet that randomly generates restaurants at different price ranges.
+takout is a web app that randomly generates restaurants at different price ranges.

 ## Preview